 We’ve put together this bumper list of free things in London – cool places to visit and things to do that won’t cost you a single penny.
 Knock yourself out.

 Grab a sneak preview of some of the spots with this video!

 PS: Looking for more London tips?
 Here are 40 things every visitor should know before travelling to London or check out our complete London Guidebook – everything you need to plan your London trip.

 Best Free Things to do in London: Top 12 Picks

 Everyone should go and see the pomp and circumstance of the Changing of the Guard ceremony at least once.

-I don’t care if you’re a Londoner or if you’re only in town for a couple of days, this is one of the top free tourist attractions in London for good reason.
+We don’t care if you’re a Londoner or if you’re only in town for a couple of days, this is one of the top free tourist attractions in London for good reason.

 The Changing of the Guard is the procession that takes place when the Queen’s Guard finish their guard watch and hand over to the new guard.

 However, rather than a simple sayonara, which is the best you get from most of us as we breeze out of the door at 5pm, there’s a whole ceremony complete with brass bands, marching and a hell of a lot of tradition.